-Strategic Focus Action Priority Responsibilty.
-Cool 6.
-Our community will be aware of our facilities and around 61101116 6 The City of Ryde will actively engage v management and success of our local The City of Ryde will actively engage with our community and partners to support and promote the sustainable growth, management and success of our local clubs and associations. ote the su: stainable growth, The City of Ryde will continue to advocate the be and recreation facilities and programs in the City.
-The City of Ryde will continue to advocate the benefits of a healthy and active lifestyle by promoting the variety or sport and recreation facilities and programs in the City. omoting th le variety or sport The City of Ryde will maintain a transparency in the and Recreation (including Wheeled Sports) Advisor inform management strategies and priority setting The City of Ryde will maintain a transparency in the management of all sport and recreation facilities through the Sport and Recreation (including Wheeled Sports) Advisory Committee where proactive engagement with our community will inform management strategies and priority setting. facilities th nt with our nrough the Sport Increase community and stakeholder engagement with sport and recreation decision making Encourage clubs, associations and stakeholder groups to distribute sport and recreation communiqués to their members and promote events and activities and participation opportunities.
+Strategic Focus Action Priority Responsibilty Goal 6 - Our community wil Goal 6 - Our community will be aware of our facilities and programs The City of Ryde will actively engage management and success of our loca The City of Ryde will actively engage with our community and partners to support and promote the sustainable growth, management and success of our local clubs and associations. ote the su stainable growth, The City of Ryde will continue to advorand recreation facilities and program The City of Ryde will continue to advocate the benefits of a healthy and active lifestyle by promoting the variety or sport and recreation facilities and programs in the City. omoting th ne variety or sport The City of Ryde will maintain a transparency in the and Recreation (including Wheeled Sports) Advisor inform management strategies and priority setting The City of Ryde will maintain a transparency in the management of all sport and recreation facilities through the Sport and Recreation (including Wheeled Sports) Advisory Committee where proactive engagement with our community will inform management strategies and priority setting. facilities t nt with ou hrough the Sport r community will Increase community and stakeholder engagement with sport and recreation decision making Encourage clubs, associations and stakeholder groups to distribute sport and recreation communiqués to their members and promote events and activities and participation opportunities.
 Ongoing (High) Operations/ Community Engagement Inform the community on a regular basis using a variety of methods to increase awareness of and participation in sport and recreation pursuits.
-Increase the use of social media as a platform for communication of programs, ground closures, opportunities to comment on upgrades and so on, Ongoing (High) Community Engagement/ Operations Increase communication of sport and recreation opportunities with the CALD Community Increase and diversify the communication methods to ensure the messages reach all people in our community.
+Increase the use of social media as a platform for communication of programs, ground closures, opportunities to comment on upgrades and so on.
+Ongoing (High) Community Engagement/ Operations Increase communication of sport and recreation opportunities with the CALD Community Increase and diversify the communication methods to ensure the messages reach all people in our community.
 Consideration of alternate communication methods, such as providing information accessible in different languages Ongoing (High) Community Engagement/ Operations Maintain a commitment to the Active in Ryde program and plan for further expansion into the CALD community and the other disengaged groups Undertake a review of the Active in Ryde program to ensure that it is adequately resourced and sustainable into the future.
 As part of the review: Clarify the program's strategic objectives and performance measures Engage with existing program partners and participants to identify what is working well and needs improvement Determine most effective means of expanding guided walking program and other fully booked programs that are consistent with strategic objectives Analyse marketing arrangements and potential improvements Identify management and delivery improvements Identify resourcing priorities for the future Medium Operations